-The Business Model Canvas is the big brother of the problem / solution canvas, initially proposed by Alexander Osterwalder and his team.
+The Business Model Canvas is the big brother of the problem/solution canvas, initially proposed by Alexander Osterwalder and his team.
 It is a strategic management and entrepreneurial tool that enables you to describe, design, challenge, invent, and pivot your business model.
-Compared to writing a business plan which can take several weeks or months, you can outline multiple possible models on a canvas in minutes to showcase to others for feedback.
+Compared to writing a business plan which can take several weeks or months, you can outline multiple possible models on canvas in minutes to showcase to others for feedback.

-An often sited example of how the Business Model Canvas can support discovering new opportunities is Amazon.
-By using the canvas, they discovered that hosting the website was a key resource that had an major impact on their bottom line.
+An often-cited example of how the Business Model Canvas can support discovering new opportunities is Amazon.
+By using the canvas, they discovered that hosting the website was a key resource that had a major impact on their bottom line.
 They decided to turn that impact to an opportunity and thus Amazon Web Services was born.